-A formal, third party review of the numerous historical geophysical surveys completed over the Newnham Lake Property is currently underway, which include airborne VTEM, high-resolution magnetics, ZTEM and gravity as well as ground gravity and MaxMin EM.
-This study will better define the stratigraphy of the host rocks as well as the structural zones on the property in order to better constrain potential future drill targets.
+A formal, third party review of the numerous historical geophysical surveys completed over the Newnham Lake Property , which include airborne VTEM, high-resolution magnetics, ZTEM and gravity as well as ground gravity and MaxMin EM, has been ongoing since November 2016.
+The VTEM survey system used at the Newnham Lake Property has successfully imaged conductors to approximately 300 metres depth and ALX's recent experience with modelling ZTEM data collected at the property has detected conductive/resistive horizons to depths up to 1,000 metres, or more.
+Improvements in data modeling techniques since those surveys were flown have allowed for a more detailed view of conductivity/resistivity relationships in the basement rocks and have assisted in the recognition of alteration zones around electromagnetic conductors, which can be used as a vector for locating uranium mineralization.
+In conjunction with the results and interpretation of the 2017 ground IP/resistivity survey, this study will better define the stratigraphy of the host rocks as well as the structural zones on the property in order to better constrain potential future drill targets.